-Nationally, the average cost of homeowners insurance is $1,034 per year, but in Delaware, the typical premium is $678 per year.
-That’s $356 less than the U.S. average and means Delaware has the 7th lowest home insurance premiums in the country.
+Nationally, the average cost of homeowners insurance is $1,034 per year, but in Delaware, the average premium is $678 per year.
+That’s $356 less than the U.S. average cost and means Delaware has the 7th lowest home insurance premiums in the country.

 - Median Home Value: 242,400

 - Household Income: 57,522

 - Percent of Income on Home Ownership: 30.60%

 On average, Delaware homeowners pays more for their housing than most U.S. residents, but they also have higher household incomes.
 For instance, the median value of owner occupied housing in Delaware is$235,800 , which is about $60,000 more than the national median.
 However, the typical household in Delaware earns $57,846 , which is approximately $5,000 more than the average American household.
 In The First State, nearly three quarters of homes are occupied by their owners.
 This ranks the state as having the 2nd greatest percentage of owner occupied housing in the nation.